 The Framework notes that companies are best positioned to determine whether a particular dealing, transaction, or activity is performed in a manner consistent with industry practice.
 Sometimes deviations from standard practice are driven by an effort to evade or circumvent sanctions.
-For example, on January 4, 2021, OFAC entered into a \$8,572,500 settlement with Union de Banques Arabes et Françaises ("UBAF"), a French bank specialising in trade finance, for processing 127 payments on behalf of sanctioned Syrian financial institutions.16 The majority of the apparent violations involved UBAF's processing of internal book-to-book transfers on behalf of Syrian entities that were followed by corresponding funds transfers through the U.S. financial system.
+For example, on January 4, 2021, OFAC entered into a \$8,572,500 settlement with Union de Banques Arabes et Françaises ("UBAF"), a French bank specialising in trade finance, for processing 127 payments on behalf of sanctioned Syrian financial institutions.15 The majority of the apparent violations involved UBAF's processing of internal book-to-book transfers on behalf of Syrian entities that were followed by corresponding funds transfers through the U.S. financial system.
 The remaining violations were either "back-to-back" letter of credit transactions - where a sanctioned Syrian entity was the beneficiary of export letters of credit or the applicant for import letters of credit that did not involve USD clearing, but the intermediary entered into or received one or more corresponding USD letters of credit to purchase or sell the same goods - or other trade finance transactions involving sanctioned parties, all of which were processed through a U.S. bank.
 OFAC stated that UBAF's actions during this time period demonstrated knowledge of OFAC sanctions, but the bank incorrectly believed that avoiding direct USD clearing on behalf of sanctioned parties was sufficient for compliance.

-In other instances, a customer may ask for accommodation that results in a sanctions violation.
-In OFAC's May 2019 Haverly Systems Inc. ("Haverly") settlement, it was determined that the company collected a debt from an entity on the Sectoral Sanctions Identification ("SSI") List outside of the permitted maturity window.17 In this case, Haverty's Russian customer requested that Haverly reissue an invoice with a different date, in an attempt to re-characterise the debt as without the permitted maturity window.
+In other instances, a customer may ask for an accommodation that results in a sanctions violation.
+In OFAC's May 2019 Haverly Systems Inc. ("Haverly") settlement, it was determined that the company collected a debt from an entity on the Sectoral Sanctions Identification ("SSI") List outside of the permitted maturity window.16 This enforcement action demonstrated that OFAC takes a broad view of what constitutes "debt" in the case of targeted sanctions, as OFAC took the position that the extending of payment terms beyond the relevant time period under the sanctions (here, 90 days) constituted a prohibited dealing in the "debt" of an SSI.
+In this case, Haverly's Russian customer requested that Haverly reissue an invoice with a different date, in an attempt to re-characterise the debt as within the permitted maturity window.